AmineElkhalidy/AmineElkhalidy/README.md

 - Hello 👋, My name is **Amine Elkhalidy**
   - ‍👨‍💻 I am a **Front-End web developer**.
   - ⚛️ Passionate about **web technologies**, mainly **Reactjs**.
-  - 💻 I am working as a freelancer on [Upwork](https://www.upwork.com/).
+  - 💻 I am working as a freelancer on **Upwork**.
   - ⌛ About **a year of professional experience** trough freelancing and working with clients.

  - 👨‍💻 All of my projects are available at: [amineelkhalidy.vercel.app](https://amineelkhalidy.vercel.app)

 > I am opened for freelancing or working remotly opportunities...

 ### Get in touch: